Biography

 Nayef Al-Rodhan

-Professor Nayef Al-Rodhan is a Philosopher, Neuroscientist and Geostrategist.
+Professor Nayef Al-Rodhan is a Philosopher, Neuroscientist, Geostrategist and Futurologist.

-He is Honorary Fellow, St. Antony's College, Oxford University, United Kingdom, Director of the Geneva Centre for Security Policy’s Geopolitics and Global Futures Department, Switzerland, Senior Research Fellow, Institute of Philosophy, School of Advanced Study, University of London, United Kingdom, Member of the Global Future Council on the Future of Complex Risks at the World Economic Forum, and Fellow of the Royal Society of Arts (FRSA
+He is Honorary Fellow, St. Antony's College, Oxford University, United Kingdom, Director of the Geneva Centre for Security Policy’s Geopolitics and Global Futures Department, Switzerland, Senior Research Fellow, Institute of Philosophy, School of Advanced Study, University of London, UK, Member of the Global Future Council on the Future of Complex Risks at the World Economic Forum (WEF), and Fellow of the Royal Society of Arts (FRSA).

 In 2014, he was voted as one of the Top 30 most influential Neuroscientists in the world, in 2017, he was named amongst the Top 100 geostrategists in the World, and in 2022, he was named as one of the Top 50 influential researchers whose work could shape 21st-century politics and policy.

-He is a Prize-winning scholar who has written 25 books and more than 250 articles.
-His research focuses on the interplay between: Analytic Neurophilosophy, Neuroscience, Geopolitics, Meta-Geopolitics, Symbiotic Realism, Multi-Sum Security, Cognitive and Physical Human Enhancement, Global Futures, Sustainable National and Global Security, Outer Space Security and Sustainability, Governance of Future Human Colonies in Outer Space, Statecraft, Cultural discourse and synergies, Collective Human Dignity, Collective Civilizational Sustainability, Cascading Frontier Risks, Disruptive technologies, International Relations, Public Policy, in Peace and War.
+He is a Prize-winning scholar who has written 25 books and more than 350 articles.
+His research focuses on the interplay between: Neuro-Techno-Philosophy, Transdisciplinary Philosophy, Disruptive Technologies (AI, Quantum Computing, Synthetic Biology, Superintelligence), Neuroscience, Geopolitical Realities, Geostrategic Imperatives, Symbiotic Realism, Multi-Sum Security, Human Enhancement, Global Futures, Sustainable National and Global Security, Outer Space Security, Statecraft, Transcultural Synergies, Human Dignity, Collective Civilizational Risks, Cascading Frontier Risks, International Relations and Public Policy, in Peace and War.

 Nayef Al-Rodhan began his career as a neurosurgeon and neuroscientist.
 As a medical student, he was mentored and influenced by the renowned neurologist, Lord John Walton of Detchant.
 He trained in neurosurgery and conducted neuroscience research at the Mayo Clinic, Rochester, Minnesota in the United States.
 He became Chief Resident in neurosurgery and was influenced by Thoralf M. Sundt, David Piepgrass, and Patrick J Kelly at the Mayo Clinic.
 He obtained a Ph.D. in 1988 for his work on the Characterization of Opioid and Neurotensin Receptor Subtypes in the Brain with Respect to Antinociception.